Linux TPM PCR Registry

 systemd-pcrfs@.service πŸš€UserspaceFile system mount point, UUID, label, partition UUID label of root file system and /var/Journal (for now)n/a

-Note that PCR 11 and 15 as shown in the list above are used by multiple components of systemd.
-These are not conflicting uses, but the involved components are properly ordered to guarantee cooperative, strictly predictable behaviour.
+PCR 11 and 15 as shown in the list above are used by multiple components of systemd.
+These are not conflicting uses; the involved components are properly ordered to cooperatively guarantee predictable behaviour.

 Sources #